Discover more from Chaoyang Trap

 Yan: The interesting paradox here is that this kind of paywall protection against censors/regulations only works for online spaces, for now.
 On the other hand, profit-making is a liability in self-published physical zines.
 In the case of the persecuted slash writer mentioned above, it was exactly because she sold her work and earned some money.
 Similarly, a photographer was arrested for selling pornography after she self-published a photobook containing nudity last year.
 It feels like maybe the regulators haven’t caught up on what’s happening on AiFaDian.
 Or, like Jaime said, since the subscription works as a filter to let in only serious readers, the small crowd who’re willing to pay don’t make up a critical mass for regulators to care?

 Emily: The opportunity to monetize your fanfic side hustle is, of course, welcomed by some writers.
 But this does not obscure the fact that AiFaDian is using its “champion of freedom” rhetoric as a smokescreen for its neoliberal consumerist platform logic.
 In fact, its founder has indicated in interviews that AiFaDian wants to encourage creators to “build their own brand”.
-Therefore the “paying fans / users,” will see the benefits and be “converted into creators themselves.”
+Therefore the “paying fans / users,” will see the benefits and be “converted into creators themselves2.”
 This is the classic “assetization of data” model that drives all large platforms, with values like freedom of speech always secondary to those impulses.

 On the other hand, many more have reluctantly decamped to Weibo.
-With some 200 million daily active users, it is one of the largest social networking sites in China containing a multitude of “dissonant shouting voices.”
+With some 200 million daily active users, it is one of the largest social networking sites in China containing a multitude of “dissonant shouting voices3.”
 Writers can publicize their works either as a long post (the character limit is no longer 140) or as a long vertical image containing the texts, before interacting with their readers in the comments.

 Writers’ reluctance to use Weibo comes from the platform’s notoriously servile and heavy-handed approach to censorship.
 This makes Weibo the least ideal place to post male homoerotic content, let alone making it R-rated.